Distance-coupling as an Approach to Position and Formation Control: Distance-coupled Formation Control

 It should be noted that, while Corollary \ref{cor:formation_equilibria} defines the equilibria of \eqref{eq:formation_control}, it makes no claims on its stability.
-However, because of the similarities between \eqref{eq:distance_coupled_control} and \eqref{eq:formation_control}, it can be reasonably deduced that, for agent positions $X$ which are not congruent to $\Xt$, we get similar bounds on the region of attraction as those shown in \eqref{eq:region_of_attraction_homing}.
-This is demonstrated in the results for small perturbations of the agents from the equilibrium for various rotations.
+However, because of the similarities between \eqref{eq:distance-coupled_control} and \eqref{eq:formation_control}, it can be reasonably concluded that, for agent positions $X$ which are not congruent to $\Xt$, we get similar bounds on the region of attraction as those defined in Lemma \ref{lem:positive_definite_rotation}.
+This claim is validated empirically in Section \ref{sect:distance-coupled_formation_results}.